smian1/ReclaimRoadmaster/README.md

 2. Copy the entire contents of `calendar_travel_time_adjustment.gs` from this repository and paste it into your Google Apps Script editor.

-3. In the script, locate the `CONFIGURATION SECTION` and update the following variables:
+3. Configure the script:
-   - `CALENDAR_ID`: Your Google Calendar ID
+   - Replace `CALENDAR_ID` with your Google Calendar ID
-   - `HOME_ADDRESS`: Your home or starting address for travel calculations
+   - Update `HOME_ADDRESS` with your home or default starting location
-   - `API_KEY`: Your Google Maps API key
+   - Replace `API_KEY` with your Google Maps API key
-   - Adjust other configuration variables as needed (e.g., `DAYS_TO_PROCESS`, `TRAVEL_EMOJI`, etc.)
+   - Adjust other configuration variables as needed (e.g., `DAYS_TO_PROCESS`, `TRAVEL_EVENT_PREFIX`, etc.)

 4. Save the project by clicking on File > Save or using the floppy disk icon.

 ## Usage
 ### Manual Execution

-To run the script manually:

-1. Uncomment the last line of the script: `// adjustTravelEvents();`
+1. In the Google Apps Script editor, select the `adjustTravelEvents` function from the dropdown menu next to the "Run" button.
-2. Click on "Run" in the Google Apps Script editor
+2. Click "Run" to execute the script.
-3. Grant the necessary permissions when prompted
+3. The first time you run the script, you'll need to authorize it to access your Google Calendar and make external API requests.
-4. Check the execution log for any errors or messages
+4. Check the execution log for any errors or messages.

 ### Automatic Execution (Recommended)
 To have the script run automatically:

-1. In the Google Apps Script editor, click on "Triggers" (clock icon) in the left sidebar
+1. In the Google Apps Script editor, click on "Triggers" (clock icon) in the left sidebar.
-2. Click "+ Add Trigger" at the bottom right of the page
+2. Click "+ Add Trigger" at the bottom right of the page.
 3. Set up the trigger with the following settings:
    - Choose which function to run: `adjustTravelEvents`
    - Choose which deployment should run: `Head`